Traffic Light System Examples

 Crop group prediction consistent with grassland

-Conistent with grassland
+Consistent with grassland

 FOIs that reach this node are inconsistent with the claimed crop group.
 This means that the signals suggest that something else is cultivated on a FOI.
 This can be another type of annual crop cultivated on arable land or it can be grassland growing on arable land, or even permanent meadow.
-In this node we divide FOIs with wrong claims into two groups: first one (following the YES branch) consists of FOIs that are predicted to grow grass, clover, grass-clover mixtures, or are permanent meadows.
-The second one (following the NO branch) consist of FOIs that are predicted to grow some other annual crop on arable land.
+In this node we divide FOIs with wrong claims into two groups: the first one (following the YES branch) consists of FOIs that are predicted to grow grass, clover, grass-clover mixtures, or are permanent meadows.
+The second one (following the NO branch) consists of FOIs that are predicted to grow some other annual crop on arable land.
 FOIs need to be divided into two groups because the farming activity expected for these two groups is different.
-FOIs from the first group are expected to be mowed, while the FOIs from the second one are expected to be plowed.
-We therefore look for for mowing events in the right-hand side and bare-soil observations in the left-hand side of the decision tree below this node.
+FOIs from the first group are expected to be mowed, while the FOIs from the second one are expected to be ploughed.
+We therefore look for mowing events on the right-hand side and bare-soil observations on the left-hand side of the decision tree below this node.

 (Pixel) Mowing detected